 Ostrava Transport Company is striving to become the most modern city transport company in the Czech Republic.
 The transport company has proven its ability to innovate for example by the breakthrough and very successful method of card payment with tariff optimization in vehicles, as the second city in Europe after London.

-In 2019, electronic sales of short-term tickets continued to exceed sales of paper tickets.
-By the end of the year, electronic sales made up almost 80% of the total short-term tickets purchased.
 In response to the growing trend towards electronic sales, the sale of paper tickets was completely phased out from 1 January 2020.

 The application MojeDPO and free Wi-Fi in vehicles